iot-magi/gopigo3_navigation/README.md

-# How to run ROS navigation for gopigo3
+# How to run ROS navigation stack on gopigo3
 ## Introduction

 This repository explains the way to mount a low price lidar on GoPiGo3 and run navigation stack with the GoPiGo3.